wemake-services/wemake-python-styleguide/CONTRIBUTING.md

 If you are not a maintainer (or do not know what it means), just skip it.
 You are not going to miss anything useful.

+### Releasing a new version

+Releasing a new version requires several steps:

+1. Ensure that `CHANGELOG.md` is up-to-date and contains all changes
+2. Bump version in `pyproject.toml`
+3. Bump version in `Dockerfile` that is used for Github Action
+4. Run `git commit -a -m 'Version x.y.z release' && git tag -a x.y.x -m 'Version x.y.z' && git push && git push --tags`
+5. Run `poetry publish --build`
+6. Edit Github Release and mark that new action version is released

+Done!
+New version is released.

 ### Making patches to older versions

 If you want to release a patch for an older version, that what you have to do: